Former Artist’s Studio #2, Chelsea

 In later Victorian times, the status of the artist was improving.
 Chelsea was affordable compared to the West End, but still close.
 A number of artists’ studios were built and distinct artistic and bohemian communities were established.

 Our client’s property is formed of two amalgamated studios.
-The project brief was to make an extraordinary family home for them whilst retaining the raw character and enhancing the experience of occupy the two studio spaces.
+The project brief was to make an extraordinary family home for them whilst retaining the raw character and enhancing the experience of occupying the two studio spaces.

 The architectural design celebrates the textures, materials and volume of the existing.
 Light and space are accentuated at ground floor, which is double height and open to the skylights above.
 A new basement was constructed, doubling the floor area.
 Bare brick, an absence of embellishment, and graffitied and neon art pieces to the interior face of the front façade create a sense of living outdoors.